 In verse 12, you read: ve chi la gjernazie di Ismael (here is the offspring of Ishmael), fi di Abram (son of Abraham), chel che lu à vût di Agar (the one that he begot from Hagar).
 Lu here refers back to Ishmael.
 Literally, chel che lu à vût di Agar translates as the one that he had him from Hagar; that is, the one that he had from Hagar, the one that he got from Hagar.

 You have another example of trop in verse 17: e ve trop che al à vivût Ismael (and here is how long Ishmael lived): cent e trentesiet agns (one hundred and thirty-seven years).
-In this same verse, you read the same formulation as seen in verse 8: po al spirà, al murì e al tornà a dâsi dongje de sô int (then he breathed his last breath, he died and he came together again with his people).
+In this same verse, you read the same formulation as seen in verse 8: po al spirà, al murì e al tornà a dâsi dongje de sô int (then he breathed his last, he died and he gathered himself back unto his people).

 Stâ di Avile fint a Sur can be understood as meaning to dwell from Havilah towards Shur.
 Lant de bande de Assirie can be understood as meaning going towards Assyria.
 Lant is the present participle of the verb lâ.